Ananthi Sasitharan: Life with the LTTE

 After school Ananthi studied accountancy but gave this up in 1992 after getting a job at the Jaffna District Secretariat.
 She worked for Valikamam West Divisional Secretariat between 1993 and 1996.
 After the Sri Lankan military re-captured the Valikamam region in 1996 Elilan and the LTTE re-located to the Vanni.
 Ananthi followed them and worked as a clerk for the Mullaitivu District Secretariat between 1997 and 2003.
 She worked as a management assistant at Kilinochchi District Secretariat from 2003 to 2013.

 Ananthi and Elilan were eventually married, on 6 June 1998 at Mulliyawalai.
 Elilan rose up the ranks with the LTTE and was appointed political head for Vavuniya District.
 After the 2002 Norwegian mediated peace he was appointed political head for Trincomalee District.
 After the Sri Lankan military re-captured the Eastern Province Elilan re-located to the Vanni and worked at the Kilinochchi District Secretariat alongside his wife.

 The Sasitharan family were amongst 300,000+ people from the Vanni who fled as the Sri Lankan military advanced in late 2008/early 2009.
 According to Ananthi the family, along with senior LTTE leaders, surrendered to the Sri Lankan military on 18 May 2009 at Vattavaagal.
 Elilan disappeared after surrendering to the Sri Lankan military.

-Ananthi and her three daughters ended up in the IDP camps before she resumed her work as an Management Assistant in the Samurdhi Department of the Kilinochchi District Secretariat.
+Ananthi and her three daughters ended up in the IDP camps before she resumed her work as a Management Assistant in the Samurdhi Department of the Kilinochchi District Secretariat.
 Her children were sent to live with her family in Chulipuram.